Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Introduction

 \section{Introduction}

-Learning optimal control solutions for unknown dynamical systems, where an objective cost functional is minimized over space-time, is known to be computationally identical to convergently arriving at an optimal policy which captures optimal value paths with maximum reward and minimum regret, in reinforcement learning \cite{Todor-opt}.
-The solutions to such reinforcement learning methods involves techniques from many areas of scientific endeavour including mathematics, statistics, physics, engineering, and computer science \cite{boltyanskiy1962mathematical,Lampton2010-uo,Viquerat2019-vq}.
-Several reinforcement learning algorithms have been devised to attempt to compute these optimal control paths through optimal policy learning \cite{abbeel2006using,levine2014learning,deisenroth2011pilco,heess2015learning,mnih2015human}.
+Learning optimal control solution models for unknown dynamical systems, where an objective cost functional is optimized over space-time state-action sequences, is known to be computationally similar to convergently learning an optimal state-action policy in reinforcement learning.
+The actions on optimal value paths achieve maximum reward or minimum regret \cite{Todorov2006-jq}.
+The solutions to such reinforcement learning methods involve stable numerical solution techniques for high-dimensional and high variance constrained optimization.
+Several reinforcement learning algorithms have been devised attempting to compute the optimal control paths through guided search and policy learning \cite{abbeel2006using,deisenroth2011pilco,levine2014learning,heess2015learning,mnih2015human,dpo}.

 In this paper, we take a more comprehensive approach.
-We rely on both the physical nature of the dynamical system data \cite{lutter2019deep} and the requirements of the optimal control problem\cite{boltyanskiy1962mathematical}.
-We learn the underlying reduced Hamiltonian dynamics and then learn to utilize this reduced dynamics to optimally control the dynamical system for targeted objectives.
-We focus on the continuous-time version of the optimal control optimization problem and solve that optimization over both finite-dimensional and infinite-dimensional state spaces.
-By using the Pontryagin maximum principle, we reduce the problem to a specific form of Hamiltonian dynamics learning.
-The control is now encoded into the adjoint variable, and the new task is to learn this adjoint variable as well as the reduced Hamiltonian.
-This is fundamentally different from optimal policy driven reinforcement learning, which focuses on deriving optimal action and value functions \cite{mnih2015human,gu2016continuous}.
+We rely mainly on two things: the physical nature or environment of the unknown dynamical system and the necessary requirements of the optimal control sequences or trajectories subjected to these physical dynamics \cite{boltyanskiy1962mathematical}.
+We learn the underlying reduced Hamiltonian dynamics and then utilize this data-dependent reduced Hamiltonians to optimally control the dynamical system for targeted objectives.
+We focus on the discrete-time with uneven time steps and continuous-time versions of the optimal control optimization problem.
+Through Pontryagin maximum principle, we reduce the optimal control problem to the data specific form of the Hamiltonian dynamics learning.
+The control is now encoded in the adjoint variable.
+Therefore, the new reinforcement learning task is to learn through this adjoint variable and the reduced Hamiltonian.
+This is fundamentally different from the optimal policy driven reinforcement learning, which focuses on deriving optimal action and value functions \cite{mnih2015human,gu2016continuous}.
+In particular, we first learn a correct reduced Hamiltonian of the controlled dynamics.
+This is obtained via the application of the Pontryagin maximum principle to the original optimal control problem.
+The reduced Hamiltonian deep network can be trained by going backwards in time and minimizing a Pontryagin maximum principle-based loss function.
+Moreover, the learning process is improved through variational inference and by learning a posterior distribution of the reduced Hamiltonians.
+This process leads to a filtration of the generalized coordinates during the neural network training.